Efficient computation of the singular value decomposition with linear photonic circuits: Experiments

 \textbf{Experiment 1 --- Runtime.} In the first experiment, we compare the expected runtime of QR-SVD and GRK-SVD in all types of implementation, i.e., digital single-core, digital multi-core, and hybrid (D-SC,D-MC,H).
-For simplicity, we only consider the SVD of square-matrices, i.e., $m=n$.
+For simplicity, we only consider the SVD of square-matrices, i.e. $m=n$.
 Figure \ref{fig:ExpectedRuntime} shows that the hybrid implementation of QR-SVD is clearly outperformed by the digital implementations of GRK-SVD.
 This is as expected considering the slower convergence rate of QR-SVD.
-At the same time, we see that the hybrid implementation of GRK-SVD asymptotically outperforms the D-SC implementation of GRK-SVD, and performs on par with the D-MC implementation using an unlimited number of GPU cores. \\
+At the same time, we see that the hybrid implementation of GRK-SVD clearly outperforms the D-SC implementation of GRK-SVD and performs on par with the D-MC implementation that uses an unlimited number of GPU cores. \\

 \textbf{Experiment 2 --- Energy consumption.} In the second experiment, we compare the expected energy consumption of QR-SVD and GRK-SVD in all types of implementation, i.e., digital single-core, digital multi-core, and hybrid (D-SC,D-MC,H).
 Again, we only consider the SVD of square-matrices.
 The energy consumption of the CPU is calculated by multiplying the number of operations executed on the CPU by the average energy cost per FLOP.
-This means that we treat the energy costs of different types of operations to be the same.
-We proceed analogously for the GPU where we use the counts of actual GPU operations, see Table \ref{tab:OPS-ENERGY}.
-The latter are computed as the difference between the total number of operations and the parallelized count of the corresponding operation.
-In case of the hybrid implementation, we add the expected energy consumption of the OC operations, see Table \ref{tab:OPS2-SAMARTH} to the expected energy consumption of the CPU operations.
-Figure~\ref{fig:ExpectedEnergy} illustrates that the hybrid implementation of GRK-SVD asymptotically outperforms all digital implementations.\\
+This means that we treat the energy costs of different types of operations the same.
+We proceed analogously for the GPU where we use the counts of actual GPU operations, see Table \ref{tab:GRK-SVD-OPS-GPU}.
+The latter has been computed as the difference between the total number of operations (on CPU and GPU) and the parallelized count of the corresponding operation (on CPU).
+In case of the hybrid implementation, we add the expected energy consumption of the PIC operations, see Table \ref{tab:OPS-ENERGY}, to the expected energy consumption of the CPU operations.
+Figure~\ref{fig:ExpectedEnergy} illustrates that the hybrid implementation of GRK-SVD outperforms all digital implementations.
+A clear benefit can already be observed for matrices of size $n = \mathcal{O}(10^2)$, and the efficiency gap notably widens with increasing matrix size. \\